We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Make sure you have all the tools you need before you start

 Here are our top tips on how to refresh your home fast.
-Make sure you have all your colours planned before you start, you don’t want any surprising last-minute colour clashes…
+Make sure you have all your colours planned before starting; you don’t want any surprising last-minute colour clashes.

-Spray paint or chalk paint on dressers, tables and/or chairs will give your house a new look in flash.
-Mix and match bright colours for added fresh factor.
+Spray paint or chalk paint on dressers, tables and/or chairs will give your house a new look in a flash.
+Mix and match bright colours for added fresh factors.

-Feature walls have always made a statement, but this season’s trend is to really go for broke on the bold factor.
-Charcoal and dark grey are popular; jazzed up with bright accessories.
+Feature walls have always made a statement, but this season’s trend is to go for broke on the bold factor.
+Charcoal and dark grey are popular, jazzed up with bright accessories.

-With a little planning, you can create fantastic geometric designs on your feature wall base paint using 2-inch printer’s tape.
+You can create fantastic geometric designs on your feature wall base paint using a 2-inch printer’s tape with a bit of planning.
 Alternatively, use a stencil for more organic designs.

 If you paint often, have a bucket of sand in your garage.
-Pour in your used white spirit and agitate every now and again and it will eventually break down.
+Pour in your used white spirit and agitate now and again, and it will eventually break down.
 Either way, dispose of it all at a recycling centre, never pour it down the drain or into the soil.